etay1/RateMyProfessor-WebScraper/README.md

 professor.getDepartment();
 professor.getRating();
 ```
 The function above will return and print basic information on the searched professor.
-In this case, we search for the RMP data on Daneil Rogers from his RMP ID.
+In this case, we search for the RMP data on Daniel Rogers a great professor from SUNY Brockport using his RMP ID.
 The printed and the returned dictionary can be found below.

 ```
 {